CDCgov/surveytable/README.md

   algorithms (or other algorithms).

-- If the `surveytable` code is called from an R Markdown notebook or a Quarto document, it automatically generates HTML or LaTeX tables, as appropriate.
+- If the `surveytable` code is called from an R Markdown notebook or a Quarto document, it automatically generates HTML or PDF tables, as appropriate.

 - The package reduces the number of commands that users need to execute,